-The FREQSET pin provides frequency adjustment to the controllers' internal oscillator from approximately 140kHz to 310kHz.
+The FREQSET pin provides frequency adjustment of the internal oscillator from approximately 140kHz to 310kHz.
 This input is nominally biased through an internal resistor to the 1.19V reference, setting the oscillator frequency to approximately 220kHz.
 This pin can be driven from an external AC or DC signal source to control the instantaneous frequency of the oscillator.
-The auxillary boost regulator operates at a constant 1.2MHz frequency.
+Voltage should not be applied to the FREQSET pin prior to the application of voltage to the V{IN} pin.